cnafsd/aai-tutorials/indigo-iam/README.md

 This separate container allows to request for tokens from IAM either with `curl` or `oidc-agent`.

 An `oidc-agent` client configuration (registered within the local `iam` service) mounted in the `clients` container is provided.
-The CLIEN_ID and SECRET are saved in the db dump used in this compose.
+The Client Id and secret are saved in the db dump used in this compose.

 Enter in the container with